Cranial Remolding Helmets for Babies

 Except for craniosynostosis, most cases of cranial deformity will resolve themselves over time and have no impact on a child’s development.
 Cranial shaping helmets offer an excellent treatment option for your child.

 A cranial remolding orthosis, more commonly referred to as a cranial helmet, is an orthotic device that can be worn on a baby’s head to help correct cases of plagiocephaly, brachycephaly, and other head deformities.

-Cranial molding helmets are custom fabricated from a laser scan of a child’s head.
-The helmets are made from plastic shells with a foam liner and available in a range of styles, including bi-valve overlapping helmet designs and headbands with top and side-openings.
+Cranial moulding helmets are custom fabricated from a laser scan of a child’s head.
+The helmets are made from plastic shells with a foam liner and are available in a range of styles, including bi-valve overlapping helmet designs and headbands with top and side openings.

 There are no negative side effects to wearing a cranial remolding helmet and you will only need a single helmet to correct your child’s condition.

 How Does Rehab With A Cranial Helmet Work?

 The helmet works by applying consistent, gentle pressure to inhibit further growth of prominent areas of the skull while allowing for growth and expansion in areas that are flattened.